rajatmodi62/rajatmodi62.github.io/assets/failure.md

         -> never reached nms code.

 [17] dolby video coding intern

     - reject, they need signal processing guy.
+    - not a good fit, they wanted entropy modelling, and sort of deep mathematics.
     - but i did learn a lot
     - learnt about entropy, conenctions to signal processing
     - the fact that at lower layer, edges are left in compression, texture is lost,